Create clusters, notebooks, and jobs with Terraform

 , and add the following content to the file:variable "notebook_subdirectory" { description = "A name for the subdirectory to store the notebook." type = string default = "Terraform" } variable "notebook_filename" { description = "The notebook's filename." type = string } variable "notebook_language" { description = "The language of the notebook." type = string } resource "databricks_notebook" "this" { path = "${data.databricks_current_user.me.home}/${var.notebook_subdirectory}/${var.notebook_filename}" language = var.notebook_language source = "./${var.notebook_filename}" } output "notebook_url" { value = databricks_notebook.this.url }

-Save the following notebook code to a file in the same directory as the
+If you are creating a cluster, save the following notebook code to a file in the same directory as the

 notebook.tf